Akiras88/vue3-shop-api/README.md

-An example of a shop using vue.js
+An example of a shop using vue.js;
-API call with Axios
+API call with Axios;
-First mobile
+First mobile;